 Tip: If you have a bread machine or a kitchen stand mixer, use it with the dough hook attachment on.

-STEP 4: Return the smooth ball of dough to the bowl and cover with cling film.
+STEP 4: Return the smooth ball of dough to the bowl and cover with plastic wrap.
 Put it in a warm spot to first-time rise for an hour.
 Halfway through the rising time, knead the dough briefly to encourage further leavening.
 The volume of the yeasted dough should double at the end.

 ⤍ Learn how to make dough rise in the oven.